 - Ideally you should have on hand a large (8 cup) rectangular Gladware

 plastic container, as its breadth matches the length of a sponge finger and besides, this recipe is designed to match its volume.
 They are deep enough for you to have three layers of sponge, so you save space.
 They are also air tight, making it easier for you to keep the tiramisu in the fridge without drying it out.

-- The first thing to make is your cup of expresso.
+- The first thing to make is your cup of espresso.
 You should make sure that the coffee being used is of the bitter (i.e. not sour) variety.
-If you don’t have an expresso machine, just use instant coffee, at double the normal concentration.
+If you don’t have an espresso machine, just use instant coffee, at double the normal concentration.
 Add 3T of rum to the coffee and allow it to cool.

-- In a mixing bowl, mix 3 egg yolks (you won’t be using the egg whites), the sugar and anohter 3T of rum.
+- In a mixing bowl, mix 3 egg yolks (you won’t be using the egg whites), 2T sugar and another 3T of rum.
 Then mix in the mascarpone and mash all lumps with a large spoon.
 Mix in 2t honey to complete the mascarpone mix.